ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 *Figure 3: Breakdown of ASF Burst InSAR naming scheme.*

+### Naming Convention: INSAR_ISCE_MULTI_BURST

+(TODO: Add information on the multi-burst naming scheme)

 ### Image Files

-All of the main InSAR product files are 32-bit floating-point single-band GeoTIFFs.
+Most of the main InSAR product files are 32-bit floating-point single-band GeoTIFFs.
 The exceptions to this are the connected components and the water mask files, which are both 8-bit unsigned-integer single-band GeoTIFFs.

 The following image files are geocoded to the appropriate UTM Zone map projection, based on the location of the output product: